-Eventually, several breeds arose, the Bull Terriers and the Staffordshire Terriers (formerly called Bull and Terrier Dog, Half and Half, Pit Dog) and eventually became known in England as the Staffordshire Bull Terrier.
+Eventually, several breeds arose, the Bull Terriers and the Staffordshire Terriers, which were formerly called Bull and Terrier Dogs, Half and Half dogs, or Pit Dogs, and which eventually became known in England as the Staffordshire Bull Terrier.

 From killing rats, these dogs eventually found themselves in the ring fighting other animals including bears and other dogs.

-Those who wanted to separate themselves from the fighting feature of the breed asked the AKC (American Kennel Club) to recognize the American Pit Bull Terriers so they could also participate in performance and conformation.
+But those breeders who wanted to separate themselves from the fighting background of the breed asked the AKC (American Kennel Club) to recognize the American Pit Bull Terrier breed so they could also participate in shows, performance and conformation.

-The AKC finally accepted them in 1936 with the stipulation that the breed is named, "Staffordshire Terriers," from the name of the province in England in which the breed supposedly originated.
+The AKC finally accepted them in 1936 with the stipulation that the breed was named "Staffordshire Terriers," from the county in England in which the breed supposedly originated.